Astra DB Serverless billing and usage

 -

-The Free plan recieves a fixed amount of credits each month.
-Once these credits are consumed by your database activity, the databases are hibernated until the next billing cycle refreshes the credit balance or your upgrade to a paid plan.
+Organizations on the Free plan receive a fixed amount of credits each month.
+Once these credits are consumed by your database activity, the databases are hibernated until the next billing cycle refreshes the credit balance or you upgrade to a paid plan.

 The Free plan has the following limitations: